liukgg/example_gem/README.md

 # example_gem

-An example for creating a gem.
+This gem is to show how to create a gem from start and to provide an example for creating a gem.

 ### How to create a gem